 First, let’s clarify the difference between bone broth and the broths you might find in a grocery store.
 Bone broth, when made from healthy, pastured animals, is a much revered ancestral food and staple of a nourishing diet.
 It’s full of minerals like calcium, magnesium, phosphorus and potassium, and when prepared correctly it contains collagen/gelatin, glucosamine and chondroitin.
 Bone broth also provides you with amino acids glycine and proline.
 All of these properties support joint health, strong bones and a healthy immune system.
 That is a lot of winning for gut health!

 To make bone broth, you’ll need these appliances:

 - Either a stock pot, slow cooker [THIS ONEis a fave], roaster or pressure cooker [try THIS ONE]

 - Baking pan (for roasting those bones…I’ll get to this later!).

 - Straining spoon, fine mesh strainer, reusable coffee filter or cheesecloth (for filtering out “scum”…I promise it’s not as bad as it sounds).

 - Heavy duty glass jars/bowls with lids

-- A dishwasher with a sense of humor <wink>
+- A dishwasher with a sense of humor .
+Ha!

-- Bones from poultry, beef, lamb, venison, pork, bison, goat, or mutton
+- Bones from HEALTHY poultry, beef, lamb, venison, pork, bison, goat, or mutton

 - You can also include chicken skin, feet and heads and/or pig feet, ears and tail.
 These “bonuses” will bulk up your broth with added nutrients and gelatin.